Mac OS X 10.10 Yosemite review

 You'll also notice that the blue buttons in dialogue boxes are also flatter, featuring a different share of blue that no longer pulses.
 Read: Yosemite versus Windows 10 comparison

 There is also a new Dark Mode option.
 This offers darker menu bars, perfect for working in dark environments.
 We've got a tutorial on how to turn on Dark Mode here.

-There are a few icons that have changed, but strangely aren’t the same as the iOS counterpart, these include Calendar, which still looks like a desk calendar, but a more modern one, Calculator, which has more detail than the iOS icon, and Messages, which is a blue speech bubble rather than a green speech bubble.
-It seems strange that Apple would redesign some of its icons to be the same as the iOS but not others.
+There are a few icons that have changed, but strangely aren't the same as the iOS counterpart.
+These include Calendar, which still looks like a desk calendar (but a more modern one), Calculator, which has more detail than the iOS icon, and Messages, which is a blue speech bubble rather than a green speech bubble.
+It seems strange that Apple would redesign some of its icons to be the same as in iOS but not others.

 The translucency that Apple has added to the interface can also be seen in the Dock, which no longer looks like a 3D shelf, it is simpler and flatter and a black dot below an application now indicates that it is running rather than Mavericks’ subtle glow.